timmykuo/mitopipeline/doc/pipeline_builder.rst

     --dbsnp $5/dbsnp/mtONLY.vcf \
     -o $TMPDIR/$1.tcga.snps.vcf

 Something important to note is that the gatk.jar executable must be placed within a folder called gatk within the tool's directory.
+Output is vcf file.

 SNPEFF
 ------

 | **REQUIRED**
+| **Input:** vcf file
 | **Tools from tools directory:** snpEff.jar

 This use's snpeff's most basic command and using the most recent mitochondrial reference genome GRCh38.86